 The migration to IPv6 is inevitable because IPv4 won’t carry us any further, even though we may be clinging on to it.
 That said, IPv6 is still in its infancy, comparatively speaking, and has a way to go yet.

 If you find your preferred VPN provider isn’t offering IPv6 support, don’t worry.
 IPv6 adoption is increasing, so VPN providers should start laying out adoption plans, if they haven’t already.
 If IPv6 support is critical to you, we recommend CyberGhost.
-Otherwise, pick the provider from among our VPN reviews that best strikes a balance between security and features suited to you.
+Otherwise, pick the provider that best strikes a balance between security and features suited to you.

 Sign up for our newsletter